 public forum (February 26, 2015)

+The following forums/trainings were held to elicit comments in the proposed Waiver Renewal Application-

+• Publication of Public Notice of Proposed Changes in the Renewal Application, published in May 6th Register

+thirty day (30) day public comment period ran from May 9th through June 8th

+•DHCF held a public forum on June 1st to review any proposed changes in the Renewal Application

+• Copies of this notice and the proposed Waiver Amendment were published on the DHCF website at http://dhcf.dc.gov.

+•Stakeholders had two opportunities to submit comments-

+In-person during the public forum held on June 1, 2016

+Written comments submitted to the Long Term Care Administration Director

+Comments were also addressed during the monthly EPD Waiver stakeholder meetings

 Notice to Tribal Governments.
 The State assures that it has notified in writing all federally-recognized Tribal Governments that maintain a primary office and/or majority population within the State of the State's intent to submit a Medicaid waiver request or renewal request to CMS at least 60 days before the anticipated submission date is provided by Presidential Executive Order 13175 of November 6, 2000.
 Evidence of the applicable notice is available through the Medicaid Agency.